 This episode of PureFly NZ sees a helicopter ride take anglers Cory Scott and Chris Charland deep into the the mountains to target New Zealand's famous trophy trout, but will an approaching weather-bomb cause them a headache.
 This is what fishing in New Zealand is all about - remote mountain locations, intimate streams, and sight-fishing for big trout... but it ain't easy.

 Ep 5.
 Tauranga Taupo

-Lake Taupo was formed by an enormous volcanic explosion, which created the caldera which forms huge lake.
+Lake Taupo was formed in the caldera caused by an enormous volcanic explosion.
 The Tauranga is one of the few tributaries that the lake's legendary rainbow trout use to spawn.
 Andrew Harding and Rene Vaz are here in October, outside of the traditional big spawning runs, but there's still great fishing to be had.

 Ep 6.
 Autumn Chromers

 The South Island's Otago Lakes District is the location for remarkable autumn trout fishing brought about by the fish leaving the lakes and heading upstream to spawn.
 Irish angler Ronan Creane and American Jeff Foresee are best buddies, and fly fishing mad, and to say that they are competitive is an understatement.
 But what's a bit of competition between fishing pals, even if the competition does extend down to who makes the best sarnies?

 Ep 7.
 Kahurangi Gold